-In 2015, Wildflower Fund monies (run registrations, corporate sponsorships, and individual donations) were allocated to the following:
+In 2016-17, we distributed $49,000 from the Wildflower Fund (Wildflower Run registrations, corporate sponsorships, and individual donations) in support of education and equity for women and girls.
+Funds raised were allocated to the following:

 Support Girls Engaged in Math and Science (GEMS), a STEM (Science, Technology, Engineering, and Math) after-school enrichment program.